Association of Summer Olympic International Federations

-The Association of Summer Olympic International Federations (ASOIF) is a non-profit association of international sports federations that compete in the Summer Olympic Games.
+The Association of Summer Olympic International Federations (ASOIF; Association des fédérations internationales olympiques des sports d'été) is a nonprofit organisation of international sports federations that compete in the Summer Olympic Games.
 It is headquartered in Lausanne, Switzerland, the same city where the International Olympic Committee (IOC) is also headquartered.

 ASOIF Council

 The council is composed of a president and six members, all from different federations.
 One of the six members is elected as vice-president.
 The president and all the members are elected for 4-year mandates.
 The executive director is nominated by the council on the proposal of the president as an executive position.
 The executive director is also on the council, but without voting rights.

 Members of the ASOIF Council as of March 2025 are: